What is HL12 by Holy Land Health?

 Despite the fact that your cells need glucose (sugar) for energy, the substance can’t enter your cells directly.
 Instead, your body uses insulin, a hormone produced by the pancreas that acts as a sort of key.

-Insulin attaches to cells and signals that glucose can pass through the cell wall, where it can then be processed and converted into energy.
+Basically, insulin attaches to cells and signals that glucose can pass through the cell wall, where it can then be processed and converted into energy.

 On the other hand, type 1 diabetes occurs when an individual’s body no longer produces any insulin, making daily insulin injections a requirement to stay alive.